Autism-Europe

 Autism-Europe is an international non-profit association located in Brussels, Belgium.
 The organisation is co-funded by the European Union.

-The association's mission is to advance the rights of people with autism in all areas of life through advocacy work and raising awareness.
-This includes representing people with autism in European institutions, promoting access to habilitation and education, and promoting the exchange of information, good practices, and experiences.
+The association's mission is to advance the rights of autistic people in all areas of life, through advocacy work and raising awareness.
+This includes representing autistic people in European institutions, promoting access to habilitation and education, and promoting the exchange of information, good practices, and experiences.
 Autism-Europe operates as an umbrella organisation, bringing together 80 autism organisations in 34 European countries, including 26 European Union member states.

 History

 1980s and the beginnings

 Autism-Europe was founded in 1983 by a group of national and regional parents' associations.
 It was established following the first European Conference of Associations of Parents in Ghent, Belgium, in 1980.

 Under its first president, Jean Charles Salmon, the organisation identified its three main functions as monitoring, advocacy and recommendation; more specifically: